sugiuraii/ECUSimGUI/electron/README.md

 This directory contains sources to build ECUSimGUI app as desktop app, by using electron.

 # Before running this.
-Before running this, please build backend asp.net binary (root of this project), and copy binarise to `server-bin`.
+Before running this, please build backend asp.net binary (root of this project), and copy backend binary files to `server-bin`.

 ```
 cd ECUSimGUI